Breast binding

-Breast binding, also known as chest binding, is the flattening of breasts with constrictive materials such as cloth strips, purpose-built undergarments, often using spandex or other synthetic fiber, and shirts layered from tight to loose.
+Breast binding, also known as chest binding, is the flattening and hiding of breasts with constrictive materials such as cloth strips or purpose-built undergarments.
 Binders may also be used as alternatives to bras or for reasons of propriety.

-People who bind include females, trans men, and non-binary persons.

 History

 Breast binding has been used in many historical contexts.
 Different time periods of history have had differing viewpoints on the female form, including the widespread use of corsets throughout western European history up to the Victorian era.

-During the era of China's imperial dynasties, revealing the curves of a woman's breast was considered lewd and breasts were often bound with a moxiong.
+During the era of China's imperial dynasties, revealing the curves of a woman's breast was considered lewd and breasts were often bound with a moxiong or a dudou.
 The use of the garment was particularly popular during the Tang and Song dynasties.
 Breast binding became an exclusive aesthetic practice for women continuing until the 1930s, with more prevalence among upper-class women.
+The long-standing custom resulted from a culture that "believed large breasts were symbols of lasciviousness."